 Benefits of Tethering

-Tethering enables users to go online from their laptops or PDAs in situations where there's no other means of Internet access: when there's no wi-fi hotspot like a Starbucks around, for example, or your cable modem goes on the fritz, or you're on a dirt road in the middle of nowhere and need an online map quick ... you get the idea.
+Tethering enables us to go online from our laptops, tablets, and other mobile devices like portable gaming systems even without a built-in 3G or 4G mobile data plan.
+It's especially helpful in situations where there's no other means of Internet access: when there's no Wi-Fi hotspot like a Starbucks around, for example, or your cable modem goes on the fritz, or you're on a dirt road in the middle of nowhere and need an online map quick...you get the idea.

 You can also surf the web more securely using a tethered cell phone, because your information is being sent directly through the phone versus, for example, over a public open wireless hotspot.

-You may also conserve some laptop battery power, because you can turn off Wi-Fi on your laptop while you use your tethered cellular modem (if you make the connection over cable rather than wirelessly).
+Finally, tethering could help you conserve laptop battery power, because you can turn off Wi-Fi on your laptop while you use your phone as a modem (that is, if you make the connection over cable rather than wirelessly).

 Tethering Issues or Obstacles

-Using your cell phone's data service for your laptop will, however, drain the phone's battery more quickly, especially if you're using bluetooth to connect.
-If you have a USB port on your laptop that can also charge devices, tethering via USB would be a better way to connect.
+Using your cell phone's data service for your laptop will, however, drain the phone's battery more quickly, especially if you're using Bluetooth to connect your phone and laptop.
+If you have a USB port on your laptop that can charge devices, tethering via USB would be a better way to connect than doing it wirelessly, because of that battery issue.

-You also may not be able to use your voice service on the cell phone while it is tethered, depending on your particular phone and connection method.
+Depending on your particular phone and connection method, you also may not be able to use your voice service on the cell phone (such as getting calls) while it is tethered.

 More: Learn how to tether your cell phone to your laptop on AT&T, Verizon, Sprint, and T-Mobile networks